-Signatory countries Title of the agreement Place and date of signature Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan On Principles of Cooperation and Terms of Relations in Transport Area Bishkek, 23.04.1992 Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan On Coordination of the Activity of Railway Transport Bishkek, 23.04.1992 Azerbaijan, Georgia, Turkmenistan, Uzbekistan On Coordination of the Activity of Railway Transport Sarakhs, 13.05.1996 Azerbaijan, Georgia, Turkmenistan, Uzbekistan On Cooperation in the Area of Transit Transportation Sarakhs, 13.05.1996
+Signatory countries Title of the agreement Place and date of signature Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan On Principles of Cooperation and Terms of Relations in Transport Area Bishkek, 23.04.1992 Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan On Coordination of the Activity of Railway Transport Bishkek, 23.04.1992 Azerbaijan, Georgia, Turkmenistan, Uzbekistan On Coordination of the Activity of Railway Transport Sarakhs, 13.05.1996 Azerbaijan, Georgia, Turkmenistan, Uzbekistan On Cooperation in the Area of Transit Transportation Sarakhs, 13.05.1996 security, safety and environmental issues as well as commercial measures linked with sea transport (fire-fighting, rescue and search of sailors at sea, prevention of and dealing with pollution accidents, especially oil spills, control and inspection of ships, advanced exchange of technical and commercial information and set up of common data bases).

-Ferry connections are governed by the specific agreement between Ministries of Transport of Azerbaijan and Turkmenistan on organization of international rail ferry cargo transportation via ports of Baku and Turkmenbashi, exploitation of rolling stock and containers, record of volumes carried and estimation on their use (28.11.2008).
+Ferry connections are governed by the specific agreement between Ministries of Transport of Azerbaijan and Turkmenistan on organisation of international rail-ferry cargo transportation via ports of Baku and Turkmenbashi, exploitation of rolling stock and containers, record of volumes carried and estimation on their use (28.11.2008).

-Besides, Turkmenistan participates actively in the various Caspian countries fora.
-Among them the annual meeting of Caspian littoral states port managers (bringing together Russia, Azerbaijan, Iran, Kazakhstan and Turkmenistan) is of significant importance for the implementation of security, safety and environmental as well as commercial measures linked with sea transport (fire-fighting, rescue and search of sailors at sea, prevention of and dealing with pollution accidents - especially oil spills - control and inspection of ships, advanced exchange of technical and commercial information and set up of common data bases).
+Furthermore, Turkmenistan engages actively with various Caspian countries.
+Among them, the annual meeting of Caspian littoral states port managers (bringing together Russia, Azerbaijan, Iran, Kazakhstan and Turkmenistan) is of significant importance for the implementation of